 Academic Initiatives Fund

 The Academic Senate seeks proposals to support academic initiatives such as events, exhibits, conferences, performances, publications, symposia, workshops, and other projects, which are open to the Pratt community.
 (Support for individual and collaborative research, scholarship, and professional development is available through the Faculty Development Fund.
-AIF does not support activities for courses, unless those activities are open to the Pratt community.
-Events that have already occurred are not eligible for funding.)
+AIF does not support activities for courses, unless those activities are open to the Pratt community.)

 This opportunity is open to all Senate constituents (full-time and part-time faculty; chairs, assistant chairs, and equivalent titles; staff who teach), and may support initiatives, in whole or in part, through: